LuckyEnough2Play/SWM-Treatment/docs/DEVELOPER_GUIDE.md

 ## Contribution Tips
 - Follow PEP 8 style conventions.
 - Add tests for new features.
+- The CLI now supports multi-catchment files via `--subareas` and scenario comparison via `--pre`/`--post`.
+Unit tests should cover these options.
+- Treatment effects can be applied with the `--treatment` option.
 - Update `Task_History.md` when tasks change status.

 See [SUPPORT_PLAN.md](SUPPORT_PLAN.md) for issue reporting and release